Murders of Sumarti Ningsih and Jesse Lorena: Murders

-Local impact
+Aftermath

 Following the murders, the Hong Kong police raided the Neptune III basement dance club in the Wan Chai district.
 Officers checked work and immigration papers while police vans took up positions in the local streets.
 A reconstruction of the murders was scheduled for 8 November 2014.

-Response in Indonesia

 Indonesian police have been coordinating with Interpol and the Foreign Office to find out more about this event.
 They also collected antemortem data required to identify the victims.
 Indonesian foreign minister, Retno Marsudi said that the government will do the best to fulfil their citizen rights.

+Victims

 Sumarti Ningsih

 Sumarti Ningsih (a.k.a.
 Alice, in Hong Kong) was born in Cilacap, Indonesia, on 22 April 1991.
 After graduating from elementary school, she married and had a son who was five years old at the time of her death.
 Ningsih first went to Hong Kong in 2011, where she worked as domestic helper for two years and eight months.
 When she returned to Indonesia in 2013, she attended a disc jockey course for five months in Yogyakarta.
 Ningsih returned to Hong Kong in August 2014 with a tourist visa, looking for a new job as disc jockey.
 Before the murders, she told her family that she intended to return home on 2 November 2014.